zappyrent/fullstack-assessment/README.md

 ZappyRent is

 ## Context
-The goal of the assesment is knowing the candiate as best as possible.
+The goal of the assesment is knowing the candidate as best as possible.
 We think the best way to achieve this goal is to let candidate express in the best way she or he knows: programming.

 There are several languages, libraries or frameworks and we cannot expect you know everything, of course... also in the real world you will always face something new.